Vic Parsons

 Vic Parsons (born November 29, 1939) is a retired Canadian NASCAR driver from Willowdale, Ontario (a suburb of Toronto).
 He competed in nineteen Winston Cup Series events in his career with seven top-tens.

+He is not related to the legendary driver Benny Parsons.

 Cup career

 Parsons made his debut in 1972, making the show at North Wilkesboro Speedway with a 19th place qualifying effort.
 Parsons then survived the tough short track and ended up with a top-10 in his first career race-9th.

 Parsons stepped it up to eighteen races in 1973, when he finished 30th in the points standings.
 Driving for car owner, Bill Seifer, Parsons recorded an unprecedented six top-tens.
 That included a career best 7th place in the July race at Daytona.
 The other top-tens were a trio of ninths and a duo of tenths.
 However, the news was not all good for Parsons.
 Even with six top-tens, Parsons' team struggled to finish races.
 In fact, in eighteen starts, Parsons' team only finished seven of them.
-This would lead to Parsons not being re-hired for the 1974 season and his permanent departure from the NASCAR scene.